 Probably one of the few positive things that came out of the COVID-19 pandemic is the remote workforce phenomenon.
 The thought of working in pajamas all day and avoiding pesky Karen from accounting had us doing our mini victory dance.

-Unfortunately, all the fun was quickly overshadowed when the work-from-home novices discovered that the remote setup was more intense than traditional office work.
-People found new challenges that they were not hardwired to deal with.
+Unfortunately, people found new challenges that they were not hardwired to deal with.
 Because their personal space has become their ‘workspace,’ it is now extremely difficult to maintain a healthy work-life balance.
 This is also the reason why working overtime is tricky—both from the management side and the employee side of any business.